kushgadhvi/AI_Power_Career_Coach/README.md

 When you upload a resume and a job description, the system provides the following insights:

 1. **Missing Skills**: Compares the skills mentioned in the job description with those in the resume and lists any skills or requirements missing from the resume.
-2. **Suggestions**: Provides actionable suggestions to improve the resume to better align with the job description.
+2. **Suggestions**: Provide actionable suggestions to improve the resume to better align with the job description.
 3. **Formatting Tips**:
    - **Do's**: Lists positive practices that improve the resume's readability and professional appearance.
    - **Don'ts**: Highlights common mistakes or formatting issues that should be avoided.
 4. **Skill Match Percentage**: Calculates a percentage value representing how well the resume matches the job description based on skills and qualifications.
-5. **Mock Interview Questions**: Generates three relevant mock interview questions based on the job description.
+5. **Mock Interview Questions**: Generate three relevant mock interview questions based on the job description.

 ## How It Works